-Use of TCGA Data in Publications Prior to Initial TCGA Global Analysis Publication
+Use of TCGA Data in Publications and Presentations Prior to Initial TCGA Global Analysis Publication

 The National Cancer Institute (NCI) and National Human Genome Research Institute (NHGRI) do not consider the deposition of data from TCGA, like those from other large-scale genomic projects, into its own Data Portal or public databases as the equivalent of publication in a peer-reviewed journal.
 Therefore, although the data are available to others, the producers consider these data as unpublished and expect that the data will be used in accord with standard scientific etiquette and practices concerning unpublished data.

 Specifically, both TCGA and non-TCGA investigators using TCGA data that have not met a freedom-to-publish criterion per TCGA policy are asked to provide the TCGA Publications Committee and appropriate tumor-specific analysis groups with an abstract summarizing the findings and use of TCGA data.
 Authors will receive feedback on whether the TCGA Research Network requests that the findings be submitted in coordination with our global analysis publication of a specific tumor type or whether the submission can occur independent of a TCGA publication.
-This assessment may also apply to submission of manuscripts to journal editors.
+This assessment may also apply to submission of manuscripts to journal editors or submission of abstracts to conference organizers.
 This request can be made via email to email@example.com.

-Use of TCGA Data in Publications after Initial TCGA Global Analysis Publication
+Use of TCGA Data in Publications and Presentations after Initial TCGA Global Analysis Publication

-There are no restrictions on the use of TCGA data to publish work after the initial TCGA global analysis publication.
+There are no restrictions on the use of TCGA data in publications or presentations after the initial TCGA global analysis publication.
 Once the TCGA Research Network has published tumor-specific analyses, no specific permission is needed for other investigators to publish using these data or future data generated on the same tumor type.
 Specifically, all data on that tumor type are released from any limitations as soon as the global analysis is published.
 However, researchers are encouraged to coordinate with the TCGA Research Network via email to firstname.lastname@example.org when performing multi-platform analysis in these tumor types to explore opportunities for collaboration.

 TCGA Program Attribution in Publications and Presentations

 TCGA requests that authors who use data from TCGA acknowledge the TCGA Research Network in their work by properly referencing the TCGA dataset.
 Inclusion of the Network in the authorship list is not required.
-However, collaborators seeking to add The Cancer Genome Atlas Research Network to the list of authors should share the manuscript with the TCGA Steering Committee for approval prior to submission.
-Manuscripts may be submitted to email@example.com for review.
+However, collaborators seeking to add The Cancer Genome Atlas Research Network to the list of authors should share the manuscript or presentation with the TCGA Steering Committee for approval prior to submission.
+Manuscripts or presentations may be submitted to email@example.com for review.
 Authors are also encouraged to recognize the contribution of the appropriate specimen donors and research groups via the acknowledgements section in their publication.
-Similarly, the TCGA Program requests that journal editors and reviewers attempt to ascertain if TCGA is cited and if appropriate acknowledgements are made.
+Similarly, the TCGA Program requests that journal editors, reviewers, and conference organizers attempt to ascertain if TCGA is cited and if appropriate acknowledgements are made.